Skanska relies on FinMeas measurement technology to lower costs and improve safety

 When other buildings are located near the foundation pit, the support walls are usually designed in static form.
 A little room for movement, say 15 millimetres, can be allowed if more space is available.

-”Measuring anchor forces and displacement has helped us to ensure that movement remains within the allowed limits, while using as few anchors as possible.
-In the absence of such measurements, the number of anchors required is usually overestimated – and even then there is no guarantee that the structures are safe.”
+“Measuring anchor forces and displacement helped us to ensure that movement remains within the allowed limits, while using as few anchors as possible.
+In the absence of such measurements, the number of anchors required is usually overestimated – and even then, there is no guarantee that the structures are safe.”

 Skanska is delighted with FinMeas automated measurement systems.
-Subsidence measurement used to be based on mechanical strain gauges that had to be checked onsite.
+Subsidence measurements used to be based on mechanical strain gauges that had to be checked onsite.
 This form of manual measurement took time and cost money, with no way of knowing precisely when changes were occurring.

 Displacements can now be measured using the FinMeas automatic inclinometer.
 The measuring rod is installed in the soil and the measurement data is automatically transmitted to a designated internet service.
-The user can set alarm limits: if the displacement limits are exceeded, the service will send an alarm message to the user’s mobile phone or e-mail.
+The user can set alarm limits: if the displacement limits are exceeded, the service will send an automated message to the user’s mobile phone or e-mail.
 Automatic monitoring is more reliable and economic than traditional methods.

-”FinMeas equipment is very easy to install and the results can be conveniently checked online.
+“FinMeas equipment is very easy to install, and the results can be conveniently checked online.
 We save valuable working time and know exactly when a change has actually taken place.
-Due to real-time monitoring, we obtain an up-to-the minute snapshot of the status of structures.
+Due to real-time monitoring, we obtain an up-to-the-minute snapshot of the status of structures.
 We can also easily monitor how forces change, based on which we can loosen or tighten the anchors.”

 Changes in anchor forces are caused by issues such as loads behind support walls and frost heaving of soil.
 In most cases, anchor forces begin to increase when soil frost increases the pressure on a pile wall.
 The wall is then heated to diminish soil frost pressure and to ensure that the forces remain within the anchoring capacity.
 With the help of measurements, such heating can be started at exactly the right time.